yogurt-foundation/yogurt-css-documentation/docs/transitions/transition-duration.md

 ## Transition Duration

-Utilities for manipulating the duration of CSS transitions.
+Utilities for sets the length of time for a transition animations to complete.

 ### Class